June 27, 2023

 FOOT WOES

 I’d seen and heard about lamb’s wool during some of my hikes on the Camino.
 It was a common treatment for foot issues in New Zealand.
-Essentially the long wool fibers provide additional padding for your feet, and it wicks moisture away from the skin to prevent hot spots from becoming blisters.
+The long wool fibers provide additional padding for your feet, and it wicks moisture away from the skin to prevent hot spots from becoming blisters.
 Plus, the lanolin in the wool was a moisturizer for the skin – kind of like a natural wax.

 Poledork